PierrunoYT/deezer-preview-downloader/FINAL_STATUS.md

 # 📋 Final Project Status: Deezer Downloader

+## ⚠️ **CRITICAL LIMITATION: Full Track Downloads Do Not Work**

+**This tool only supports 30-second preview downloads.** Full track downloads are impossible due to Deezer's 2024 CDN infrastructure changes.
+All CDN endpoints for full tracks are inaccessible.

 ## 🎯 **Honest Assessment: State-of-the-Art Implementation with Current Limitations**

 ### ✅ **What We Successfully Achieved**